Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 7. Would you find it helpful to have a structured, department-wide research archive?<br />
 As stated earlier Dr. B emphasized his enthusiasm for the project and is going to help us throughout the semester to make this idea come to light.

-8. What level of oversight would you want for research submissions?<br />
+9. What level of oversight would you want for research submissions?<br />
 He didn't comment too much on this but stated again the need for multiple media formats.

-9. Would you be willing to approve or curate student submissions?<br />
+10. Would you be willing to approve or curate student submissions?<br />
 Dr. B stated this could be possible but it would be up to the department.

+Assessment: Must have.
+Dr. Buscaglia has show great interest in the idea and has offered a keen insight into the departments needs.
+Dr. B and the department are a clear audiance we are targeting and working with them will only help us create a better product.

 ### Interview 3: